lszeremeta/SDFEater/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/fc5d5e2e22ce4616a041d97cdf1f3a11)](https://www.codacy.com/gh/lszeremeta/SDFEater/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=lszeremeta/SDFEater&amp;utm_campaign=Badge_Grade) [![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/lszeremeta/sdfeater?label=Docker%20image%20size)](https://hub.docker.com/r/lszeremeta/sdfeater)

 [SDF](https://pubs.acs.org/doi/abs/10.1021/ci00007a012) parser written in Java running from command-line interface (CLI).
+You don't need to have new Java installed!
+Java 8 and above are supported.
 Do you love️ Docker?
 You can use a lightweight [SDFEater container](https://hub.docker.com/r/lszeremeta/sdfeater)!
 SDFEater not only ~~eats~~ parse your SDF files, but also can add additional data to the output.
 The choice of output formats is really wide.

 ## How to start